• Skip to Content

 An anticipated individual program of study designed to meet the university and department requirements for the B.S. degree, as well as to reflect the student’s interest, should be filed as early as possible during the student’s residence.
 The faculty advisor’s signature is required on all course registration and course change forms.
 As changes are made in the program, it shall be the student’s responsibility to see that a revised program is filed with the advisor.
 Each student must have an approved program on file no later than the semester before they expect to graduate.

-• Complete program of study outlined by track or concentration (standard track, biomaterials concentration, or nanotechnology concentration).
+• Complete the program of study outlined by track or concentration (Standard Track, Biomaterials Concentration, or Nanotechnology Concentration).

-• Fulfill the distribution requirement: 18 credits of courses coded (H) or (S), comprised of 6 courses at least 3 credits each.
+• Fulfill the Distribution requirement: 18 credits of Humanities (H) or Social Sciences (S), comprised of 6 courses at least 3 credits each.
+Writing Intensive courses can overlap with the Distribution courses.
 For more information, see the Distribution tab in the Requirements for a Bachelor's Degree.

 Course List